Big Wall Aid Climbing

 Haul Bag: Metolius El Cap All the aforementioned plus:

-JetBoil Stove and gas Hammer
+Tower Stove and gas Hammer

 Freeze Dried Food Chisel

-Other food plus Energy Bars, Gels etc Punch
+Other food plus energy bars, Gels etc Punch

-First Aid Kit (basic) Pegs: correct type and number for your route
+Basic First Aid Kit Pegs: correct type and number for your route

-Spare Tat/Cord
+Spare Tat/Cord (6 - 10m)

 Duct Tape